ChristopherGawdzik/WavePortal/README.md

 1.)
 Go to the Metamask website
 <br>
 2.)
-Click “Get Chrome Extension” to install Metamask
+Click “Get Chrome Extension” to install Metamask or go here to add it https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en
 <br>
 3.)
 Click “Add to Chrome” in the upper right
 <br>